Cardinal-Cryptography/AlephBFT/README.md

 Highlights:
 - The protocol is asynchronous, so it's driven by consensus events as opposed to some clock ticks.
-- The performance is also optimal in partially synchronous environment.
+- The performance is still optimal in a partially synchronous environment.
 - BFT - secure if less than one third of the committee is malicious.
 - Secure against fork bombs.
-- Optimized network overhead.
+- Lowered network overhead of sending DAG parent information.
 - Thorough testing, including malicious scenarios, and high code coverage.

 More details are available [in the book][reference-link-implementation-details].